 5 Systems for Intentional Focus & Action to Amplify your Success

-Once you realise that life is never a straight line to success, and that you need to navigate through the peaks and valleys, you then have the framework to forge intelligently throughout the game of life to unrivalled success and accomplishment.
+Once you realize that life is never a straight line to success and that you need to navigate through the peaks and valleys, you then have the framework to forge intelligently throughout the game of life to unrivaled success and accomplishment.

 Anything worth working for is worth fighting for.
 Success won’t come without challenges.
-It won’t be given to you on a silver platter, and you will need to apply mental and physical effort, through skill development, and valuable time / energy currency to create your own winning formulas.
+It won’t be given to you on a silver platter, and you will need to apply mental and physical effort, skill development, and valuable time/energy currency to create your own winning formulas.

 You will need to implement them with deliberate execution, consistently.
 No pictures of fairies or unicorns here.

-I’m going to cover five of those in this article that are so super simple, you will evolve to the ‘next level’ of awareness and success.
+I’m going to cover five of those in this article that is so super simple, you will evolve to the ‘next level’ of awareness and success.

 1. Build your CIA

 Your CIA is one of the keystone elements of success and what I teach in my MasterMind groups.
 Your Circle of Influence and ‘Accountability’ are your guardians, mentors, and a team that hold you accountable to do the things you need to evolve and succeed in your goals.
 They are also those you invest in to gain the tools, knowledge, and strategies to equip your arsenal for continued growth.

 The major point is don’t make the mistake that your CIA is your friends and family.
 In fact, friends and family may be the ones you definitely shouldn’t include in your CIA.
 They are likely to let you off the hook, say ‘it’s ok’, don’t worry about it, just let it go, everything will be alright, and just ‘try again’.
 This is a distinct weakness, which will keep you in your comfort zone, accepting average as acceptable and remaining complacent.
 The crab analogy is the perfect story.
 Subconsciously, they are actually sabotaging your future self and impacting the achievement of your potential.